Noah-Moller/MacMind/README.md

 ## Installation
 ### 1. Install Ollama
-If you haven’t installed Ollama, you can install it using Homebrew:
+If you haven't installed Ollama, you can install it using Homebrew:
 ```sh
 brew install ollama
 ```